You are invited to participate in a survey regarding your experience using the AHCCCS

 education expenses or indirect medical education expenses.

-More information on Graduate Medical Education payments can be found
+More information about Graduate Medical Education payments.

 Disproportionate Share Hospital (DSH) payments provide financial assistance to hospitals